openvinotoolkit/model_server/docs/binary_input_ouput.md

 }
 ```
 The binary data will be encoded out of OpenVINO model response blob.
 The conversion requires, however,
 the output to be in the layout NHWC.
-The model layout can be changes in the runtime in OVMS configuration.
+The model layout can be changed at runtime in the OVMS configuration.
-When the model output is [1,3,224,224] and the following configuration
+When the model output is [1,3,224,224] with the following configuration
 ```json
 "layout": {"input": "NHWC", "output":"NHWC"}
 ```
-Images in the response will returned as JPEG encoded.
-REST API responses will be in addition to that also Base64 encoded.
+Images in the response will be returned as JPEG encoded.
+REST API responses will be in addition to that Base64 encoded.

 ## API specification